pl2599/Image-Classification---Predictive-Modeling/README.md

   + Baseline model: GBM with SIFT feature
   + Proposed model:

-+ Project details: We explored different feature extraction methods, such as SIFT, HoG, SIFT + HoG, RGB + PCA, SIFT + HoG + RGB + PCA, and ORB.
++ Project details: We explored different feature extraction methods, such as SIFT, HoG, SIFT + HoG, RGB + PCA, and SIFT + HoG + RGB + PCA.
 We also tested with different classfication models to select a model that achieves best performance, from algorithm accuracy, runtime, and memory perspective.
 Please refer to our `main.Rmd` for more details.

 Below is a summary comparison for different model and feature combiations we explored.